 16.1.
-The federation/organiser shall be solely responsible for all costs associated with organising and running the competition and the provision and award of prize money and trophies (except the award of an official CEGC/ICCIC trophy) as specified in the agreement between the CEGC/ICCIC and the federation/organiser.
+The federation/organizer shall be solely responsible for all costs associated with organizing and running the competition and the provision and award of prize money and trophies as specified in the agreement between the UIAA COMMISSION and the federation/organizer.

-SECTION THREE

-NATIONAL BODY OR FEDERATIONS
+SECTION THREE NATIONAL BODY OR FEDERATIONS

 1.1.
-The CEGC/ICCIC fully respects the autonomy of the national body or federations, which are its members in respect to their national activities.
+The UIAA COMMISSION fully respects the autonomy of the national body or federations, which are its members in respect to their national activities.